Mark Fowler: Reception

-Carty had said that the late EastEnders star Wendy Richard was like a mother to him.
-"When I was filming my goodbye scenes, those tears were real.
-Seeing Wendy break down was one of the most poignant moments.
-The whole day was so emotional – I had to hold it together and stay strong for Wendy".
-Carty had also told the Daily Mirror that the pair had struck up a 20-year friendship after they were cast.

 Following Mark's departure in February 2003, the BBC was accused of "killing" HIV victims' hopes.
 Edinburgh-based HIV charity Waverley Care reacted negatively to scriptwriters for "scaring" victims away from seeking treatment by "painting a bleak picture".
 Real-life HIV survivors also hit out at the BBC for destroying their hope by failing to give an accurate view of the range of treatment now available.
 However, soap bosses hit back and defended the storyline as an "accurate portrayal" of many real victims' experiences.
 They also pointed out that they had the backing of AIDS charity The Terence Higgins Trust.
 David Johnson, director of Waverley Care, said "Scriptwriters for EastEnders – and other soaps – carry a huge burden of responsibility.
 The current story is a difficult one because, although drug treatments are not straightforward for everyone, many people do very well on them.
 Encouraging people to come forward for testing is a key issue – the earlier an HIV diagnosis is made, the greater the likelihood of staying well on treatments.
 Our concern with the Mark Fowler storyline is that it will increase the fear associated with HIV, potentially discouraging people from being tested at all or from starting on drug treatments if they feel there is little hope for the future."
 A real-life HIV victim had been on a variety of combination therapy treatments since he was diagnosed HIV-positive.
-Mark’s departure from EastEnders left the victim "outraged".
-He said, "I’m a big soap fan and, until now, feel that the HIV issue had been handled sensitively in EastEnders [...]
+Mark's departure from EastEnders left the victim "outraged".
+He said, "I'm a big soap fan and, until now, feel that the HIV issue had been handled sensitively in EastEnders [...]
 I was very hurt and upset by the Mark Fowler story.
-He’d been told that there wasn’t another combination of drugs available – even though he’d only had three.
-There are new developments in drug therapy all the time and I’m worried that this storyline will make people give up hope.
-Or that they won’t start treatments in the first place."
+He'd been told that there wasn't another combination of drugs available – even though he'd only had three.
+There are new developments in drug therapy all the time and I'm worried that this storyline will make people give up hope.
+Or that they won't start treatments in the first place."

+In 2008, All About Soap included Mark's HIV plot in their list of "top ten taboo" storylines of all time.
+Their writer described it as one of the "taboos which have bravely been broken by soaps."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Mark 37th on their ranked list of the Best EastEnders characters of all time, writing how he was "at the centre of one of the soap's most controversial storylines after he contracted the HIV virus".